When we talk about alternative investments, what do we really mean?

 alternative investments types

-Some alternative investments are public and others are private.
-Public investments must register with the Securities and Exchange Commission (SEC) or the Commodity Futures Trading Commission (CFTC).
-Also, they must register with the securities regulator in the states where they are offered for sale.
-The sponsors must provide a prospectus or offer circular to potential investors and file regular financial reports.
-It inclides an annual audited Form 10-K with the SEC.
+Alternative investments can be categorized into public and private.
+Public alternative investments must register with regulatory bodies like the Securities and Exchange Commission (SEC) or the Commodity Futures Trading Commission (CFTC).
+They are required to provide a prospectus to potential investors and file regular financial reports, including annual audited statements.

 Send Request

-Most alternative investments set minimum investment requirements.
-It ranges from as little as $2,000 to as much as $2 million or more.
-Investors may be able to reinvest distributions from the investment to buy additional shares.
-Sometimes they may get it at a discount.
-With some alternative investments, there’s potential for appreciation at the end of a specific term, often seven to ten years though it may be longer.
-With others, the return is limited to cash distributions during the term.
+Most alternative investments come with minimum investment thresholds that can range from $2,000 to several million dollars.
+Investors may have the opportunity to reinvest distributions to purchase additional shares, sometimes at a discount.
+The potential for appreciation usually occurs at the end of a set term, often between seven to ten years or longer.
+In some cases, returns are limited to cash distributions during the investment term.

 alternative investments how they work